rahuln21/LoginPage/README.md

 # LoginPage
-A simple login page using social media buttons with Bootstrap.
+A simple Sign Up page using social media buttons with Bootstrap.